China says it aims to vaccinate 40% of population by June

 The target is the first China has offered publicly since it began its mass immunization campaign for key groups in mid-December.

-China has been slow to vaccinate its people relative to other countries, inoculating only 3.56% of its population of 1.4 billion so far, according to Zhong.
-Ranked first in the world in terms of percentage of population is Israel, which has vaccinated over 90% of its people.
+China has been slow to vaccinate its people relative to other countries, administering 3.56 doses per 100 people so far, according to Zhong, in a population of 1.4 billion.
+The fastest to vaccinate is Israel, which has given 94 doses per 100 people.
 The U.S. has vaccinated about 22% of its population.

 Chinese health experts say the country has enough vaccine supply for its population, although the country has pledged to provide close to half a billion doses abroad, roughly 10 times the number it has delivered at home.